Smile Enhancement with Bonding and Contouring

 Bonding Your Tooth

 To bond a tooth, your dentist will utilize a tooth-colored composite resin made from biocompatible acrylic and quartz-like particles.
-The color and shade of the resin is custom-tinted to closely mimic your tooth’s appearance, ensuring a highly lifelike appearance.
-Once the resin is tinted, your dentist will carefully bond the material to your tooth, sculpting it to match your tooth’s ideal shape and contour.
+The color and shade of the resin is custom-tinted to closely mimic the rest of the tooth, ensuring a highly lifelike appearance.
+Once the resin is tinted, your dentist will carefully bond the material to your tooth, sculpting it to form your tooth’s ideal shape and contour.
 Then, your dentist will harden the resin and polish it for a durable and lifelike finish.

 Contouring Your Tooth